Holme Valley War Memorial

 Holme Valley War Memorial is a war memorial in the grounds of the Holme Valley Memorial Hospital Holmfirth, West Yorkshire, in England.
-It was unveiled in July 1921, by Colonel H. R. Headlam (Rtd), who had previously commanded the 5th Battalion, Duke of Wellington’s West Riding Regiment.
+It was unveiled in July 1921, by Colonel H. R. Headlam (Retired), who had previously commanded the 5th Battalion, Duke of Wellington's West Riding Regiment.

-The memorial consists of a simple cross with the names of fallen soldiers inscribed on it.
+The memorial consists of a simple cross with the names of fallen soldiers inscribed on tablets on a balustered wall behind it.